pdanio/academic-kickstart/content/authors/noahrohner/_index.md

 - Researchers
 ---

+Noah Rohner is a Scientific Assistant in the research group of Professor Vokinger in the area of public law with a special focus on administrative law and constitutional law.
-Noah is a Research Assistant and studies law at the University of Zurich.
-He is focusing on public law, health law, and technology law.
+Noah Rohner studies law at the University of Zurich with a focus on public law.